 Here are some examples of enzymes:

-Amylase: Amylase is an enzyme that catalyzes the hydrolysis of starch into simpler sugars such as maltose and glucose.
+Amylase: Amylase is an enzyme that breaks down starch into simpler sugars like maltose and glucose through hydrolysis.
 It is found in saliva and pancreatic secretions and plays a role in the digestion of carbohydrates.

 Protease: Proteases are enzymes that break down proteins by hydrolyzing peptide bonds.
 Examples include pepsin, trypsin, and chymotrypsin.
 Pepsin is found in the stomach and helps in the initial digestion of proteins.

 Lipase: Lipases are enzymes that catalyze the hydrolysis of lipids (fats) into fatty acids and glycerol.
-They are produced in the pancreas and help in the digestion and absorption of dietary fats.
+They are secreted by the pancreas and aid in breaking down and absorbing fats from the diet.

 Catalase: Catalase is an enzyme found in almost all living organisms.
 It acts as a catalyst for the decomposition of hydrogen peroxide into water and oxygen.
 Catalase plays a vital role in protecting cells from oxidative damage caused by reactive oxygen species.